Intent

 Young children who forget their kit will participate using spare clothes/plimsolls from the P.E. box.
 Non-participants should be involved in the lessons if possible as observers, recorders or critics so enabling them to learn and understand the work and thus be better prepared to rejoin lessons in due course, when fit and healthy.

 School support staff can make a significant contribution to pupils’ learning in P.E. lessons.
 However, they must work under the direction of a teacher unless they are suitably qualified and experienced to teach groups alone.
 They need to be aware of health and safety issues and need to read the lesson plans carefully before supporting children in the lesson.
-Less able children will, maybe, need tasks simplified and given extra support, where the more able children will need some personal challenges.
-Teachers and support staff when taking P.E. lessons should be appropriately dressed.
-Suitable footwear is essential to enable free movement and this is a good example to set to the children.
+Some children may need tasks simplified and given extra support, where other children will need some personal challenges.